Epicuticular electrification: spontaneous charging of materials at the world's largest bio-air interface

 Moreover, I will develop additional features in the materials of the artificial leaf to specifically protect the plant and to boost its growth during energy harvesting.

-The result of EpiC will be new insights into contact charging of materials in nature, its effect on plant life, and a ground-breaking, energy-autonomous, and sustainable technology platform for the world's most significant bio-air interface.
-This will have a cross-disciplinary impact in:
+The result of EpiC will be new insights into contact charging of materials in nature, its effect on plant life, and a ground-breaking, energy-autonomous, and sustainable technology platform for the world's most significant bio-air interface with cross-disciplinary impact in materials science, environmental sensing and robotics, smarter agriculture, and plant-based bioelectrochemical systems.

 Financiële details & Tijdlijn